-Withdrawal requests will normally be processed within 21 working days of receiving the request.
-In very unusual circumstances we can delay the payment of withdrawals if we believe that making payments is not practicable or in the best interests of all Booster KiwiSaver investors.

-When a full withdrawal is made, tax will be deducted (or refunded) before the money is paid out.
-For partial withdrawals, while tax will normally be deducted (or refunded) at the end of the tax year, we may make a deduction from the amount payable to ensure that enough money remains in your account to cover any tax payment.
+Withdrawal requests will normally be processed within 10 working days of receiving the request (but could take up to 21 working days).
+In very unusual circumstances it may take longer and will be managed on a case by case basis.
+We can delay the payment of withdrawals if we believe that making payments is not practicable or in the best interests of all Booster KiwiSaver investors.
+When a full withdrawal is made, tax will be deducted or refunded, before the money is paid out.
+For partial withdrawals, while tax will normally be deducted or refunded at the end of the tax year, we may make a deduction from the amount payable to ensure that enough money remains in your account to cover any tax payment.